Shovel Snow for Elderly Neighbors

 The average snow shovel loaded with 16 pounds of snow ends up moving 192 pounds of snow if you load your shovel about 12 times a minute.
 That's almost 2,000 pounds being lifted in just over 10 minutes!

-Despite these considerable dangers, elderly neighbors might risk shoveling snow due to fear of entrapment -- worried that they could not get out of their home or that someone could not get to them.
+Despite these considerable dangers, elderly neighbors might risk shoveling snow due to fear of entrapment -- worried that they may not get out of their home or that someone may not get to them.
 Financial constraints may discourage an elderly person on a fixed income from calling someone to plow and shovel snow for them, or from purchasing a snow blower.

 If you remove snow for elderly neighbors, they are likely to be very thankful for your kindness.
 If they are not home, you may consider leaving a note.
 While this is a wonderful random act of kindness, you may also be saving a life.
 You might even be offered a tasty cup of hot chocolate from a grateful neighbor.